Moments of traces of circular beta-ensembles: Appendix

 \section{Appendix}

-\lbl{appendix1} In this section we calculate some moments for the circular $\beta$-ensembles.
+In this section, we calculate some moments for the circular $\beta $-ensembles.
 The first result below is an independent check of the second moment of the trace of a COE given in (\ref{glue}).
-The derivation does not depend on the Jack function as used in Section \ref{proofs}.
-It only uses the distribution of the entries of the COE. \begin{lemma}\lbl{blue} Let $W_n$ be an $n\times n$ circular orthogonal ensemble (COE), that is, $W_n=U_n^T U_n$ for some Haar-invariant unitary matrix $U_n$.
-Then $\mathbb{E}\big[|\Tr(W_n)|^2 \big]=2n/(n+1)$ for all $n\geq 2.$ \end{lemma} \textbf{First Proof of Lemma \ref{blue}}.
-We prove the lemma in three steps.
+The derivation does not depend on the Jack function as used in Section~\ref{proofs}.
+It only uses the distribution of the entries of the COE. \begin{lemma} Let $W_n$ be an $n\times n$ circular orthogonal ensemble (COE), that is, $W_n=U_n^T U_n$ for some Haar-invariant unitary matrix $U_n$.
+Then $\mathbb{E} [|\Tr(W_n)|^2 ]=2n/(n+1)$ for all $n\geq2$. \end{lemma}